notepad-plus-plus/npp-usermanual/content/docs/plugin-communication.md

 #### [2133] **NPPM_GETCURRENTCMDLINE**
 *Get the Current Command Line string.
 (New to v8.4.2).
-Users should call it with commandLineStr as NULL to get the required number of TCHAR (not including the terminating nul character), allocate commandLineStr buffer with the return value + 1, then call it again to get the current command line string.*
+Users should call it with commandLineStr as NULL to get the required number of wchar_t (not including the terminating nul character), allocate commandLineStr buffer with the return value + 1, then call it again to get the current command line string.*

 **Parameters**: